openvstorage/volumedriver/docs/config.md

 # VolumeDriver Config file
-The VolumeDriver gets configured per vPool.
+The VolumeDriver is configured per vPool.
 To change the config update the values in ETCD `/ovs/vpools/<vpool guid>`.
-Some of the values can be dynamically changed (dynamic reconfigurable), other values require a restart.
-To make sure the static values get applied execute ** service ovs-volumedriver-vpool_name restart**
+Some of the values can be dynamically changed (dynamically reconfigurable), other values require a restart.
+To make sure the values that cannot be reconfigured dynamically are applied, execute ** service ovs-volumedriver-vpool_name restart**

 **Note: Modifying the config files incorrectly might result in data loss.**